Chocolate Dipped Graham Crackers

 Tip #2- Make sure to shake off as much excess chocolate as possible.
 After dipping your graham crackers in your chocolate, allow the excess chocolate to drip back into your dipping bowl.
 Make sure to give your graham cracker a little jiggle while you’re lifting it out of your melted chocolate too.
 This will get off even more excess chocolate and it will smooth out the top of your graham cracker, making it look nice and even.

 Tip #3- Allow your grahams to set on parchment paper or wax paper.
-Don’t put the chocolate on a sheet pan directly or on a cooling rack.
+Don’t put the chocolate on a baking sheet directly or on a cooling rack.
 You may run into some sticking issues.

 Other Recipes You May Like